Life and Experiences in the U.S./Mexico Borderlands Virtual Exhibition

 Lecture led by Dr. David Maciel

-Join the Mexic-Arte Museum on Saturday, May 1st starting at 11am CST for “La Cultura Sigue” Lecture led by Dr. David Maciel as part of the Museum’s current virtual exhibition, Life and Experiences in the U.S./Mexico Borderlands on view now via the Museum’s website.
-The virtual lecture will be live streamed via Zoom and Facebook Live and moderated by Mexic-Arte Museum Curator & Director of Programs, Dr. George Vargas.
-Participants can pre-register for the event via Zoom by filling out info and clicking the Register button on this site or simply by viewing the lecture on the Museum’s Facebook page on the day of the event.
-Participants will get a chance to engage in a Q&A with Dr. David Maciel during the last few minutes of the virtual event!
+The Mexic-Arte Museum hosted “La Frontera /The Border as Reflected in the Cinematic Lens”, Lecture and Q&A led by Dr. David Maciel on Saturday, May 1st as part of the Museum’s current virtual exhibition, Life and Experiences in the U.S./Mexico Borderlands on view now via the Museum’s website.
+The virtual lecture was live streamed on Zoom and Facebook Live and moderated by Mexic-Arte Museum Curator & Director of Programs, Dr. George Vargas.

 The PastPerfect Online portal is where you can further explore the entire permanent collection.
 You can be more specific and run queries depending on the art you’re interested in researching.
 Mexic-Arte Museum’s PastPerfect Online portal is always being updated with artworks newly acquired by the museum, so it’s worth investigating periodically.